superhero1/ffritz/README-6591.md

 If something went wrong, the box will either automatically switch back to the old boot bank, or you need to change back linux_fs_start manually, or ....

 The part_10_GWFS.bin file can not be written via the bootloader, but so far it was not required.
 To be on the safe side you might want to re-program everything using burnuimg.

 Problems / Troubleshooting
 --------------------------
 - Under certain circumstances (i have not yet tried to figure out when/why exactly) the bootbank switch does not seem to work.
 It is generally also OK to write to the ACTIVE partition and not change linux_fs_start.

 - A know issue with some ftp clients is that they sometimes seem to time out during flash update (e.g. ncftp), especially when a partition is not empty.
-  I never had problems with the native Debian/Ubuntu ftp client.
+  I never had problems with the native Debian/Ubuntu ftp client or eva_tools.

 - Some ftp clients don't support the special characters in the partition name at all, some seem to require putting a backslash before them: